mmarbout/Tuto_MetaTOR/README.md

 # Tuto_MetaTOR

-Practical course to learn how to use MetaTOR piepline and Hi-C data for binning of metagenomic assemblies.
+For this session we will learn how to use 3C/Hi-C data and MEtaTOR to perform the binning of a simple metagenome.
+The data come from a fecal sample from the mice oligoMM.

 ## Table of contents